Munkimuk

 Mark Ross, known as Munk or Munkimuk is a Sydney-based hip hop performer and music producer.
-He is known as The Grandfather of Indigenous Hip Hop and has been performing since 1984 as a breakdancer and rapping since 1988.
-He is known for his music production, MCíng, breakdancing, event hosting and radio broadcasting.
+He is known as The Grandfather of Indigenous Hip Hop and has been performing since 1983 as a breakdancer and rapping professionally since 1987.
+He is mostly known for his music production, as well as MCíng, breakdancing, event hosting and radio broadcasting.
 He has also been quoted as an influence on quite a few Australian hip hop artists.
-He has been working in the music industry for 30 years and has mentored and produced countless artists and acts both in Australia and Asia.
+He has been working in the music industry for 40 years and has mentored and produced countless artists and acts both in Australia and Asia.

 In 2014 Mark Munk Ross was inducted into the National Indigenous Music Awards Hall Of Fame.

-Munk began his music career in Sydney in the late 1980s, he was breakdancing and inspired by artists creating Hip-Hop music, he decided to teach himself and took to it fast, learning bass, keyboards, drums - and how to manipulate a sampler with a scratch pad.
+Mark began his music career in Sydney in the mid-late 1980s, he was already breakdancing and was inspired by artists that he met at festivals.
+He decided to teach himself music production and took to it fast, learning bass, keyboards, drums - and how to manipulate a sampler with a scratch pad..
+From 1987 till 1990, he worked at Festival Records as part of the production team working on many recordings including Warumpi Band's Go Bush album.

 Munkimuk was the founding member of Deadly Award-winning group South West Syndicate.
-He then released a demo album in 2005.
-He raps in his language group Jardwadjali (from the Grampians in Victoria) as well as in English.
-He is also an accomplished freestyle MC and has toured internationally playing shows in Europe, Canada and USA.
+He released a demo album of songs in 2005.
+He began rapping in his language group Jardwadjali (from the Grampians in Victoria) in 1999.
+The majority of his raps are in English.
+He is also an accomplished freestyle MC and has toured internationally playing shows in Asia, Europe, Canada and USA.
 He has played hundreds of shows since 1989 including Big Day Out, Mumbai Festival, Yabun, The Deadlys, Corroboree 2000, Barunga Festival, AFL, NRL, Arafura Games, Sydney Writers Festival, NT Writers Festival, Carnivale, Stylin Up, Klub Koori and Vibe 3 on 3 Basketball and Hip Hop Events.

 In 2006 Munkimuk was nominated for a Deadly in the category of Single Release of the Year for his song Dreamtime.

 Another mix of the track Dreamtime features on 2009 compilation CD "Making Waves - Indigenous Hip Hop" released through Gadigal Music and ABC.

 Munk in late 2012 began a new project named "Renegades Of Munk" and in 2014 released the debut self-titled album, featuring an array of guests including Midnight Oil's Rob Hirst, Anne Kirkpatrick, Eric Grothe Jnr, Wilma Reading, Warren H. Williams, Kutcha Edwards, Stiff Gins and a host of others.

-In 2017 Munk became part of the reformed, new incarnation of South West Syndicate, after a 14 year hiatus.
-This led to the release of the 2019 single "Back Like A Boomerang", as well as recording the 2022 South West Syndicate album "Promised Land".
-Munk is also working on a set on solo EPs for release in 2023.
+In 2018 Munk became part of the reformed, new incarnation of South West Syndicate, after a 14 year hiatus.
+This led to the release of the 2019 single "Back Like A Boomerang", as well as the 2024 South West Syndicate album "Promised Land".